Property Checking Without Inductive Invariants: The procedure

 \section{The \FC procedure}

 When a property holds, the \PP procedure described in Section~\ref{sec:prove_prop} has to examine traces of length up to the reachability diameter.
 This strategy may be inefficient for transition systems with a large diameter.
 In this section, we describe a variation of \PP called \FC that addresses this problem.
 In particular, \FC can prove a property by examining traces that are much shorter than the diameter.
-The main idea of \FC is to expand the set of initial states by adding good states that may not be reachable at all.
+The main idea of \FC is to expand the set of initial states by adding $P$-states that may not be reachable at all.
 So faster convergence is achieved by expanding the set of allowed behaviors.
-This is similar to boosting the performance of existing methods of property checking by looking for a weaker invariant (as opposed to building the strongest invariant consisting of all reachable states).
+This is similar to boosting the performance of existing methods of property checking by looking for a weaker inductive invariant (as opposed to building the strongest inductive invariant satisfied only by \ti{reachable} states).

 The pseudo-code of \FC is given in Figure~\ref{fig:prove_prop*}.
 It consists of two parts separated by the dotted line. \FC starts the first part (lines 1-4) by introducing stuttering.
 Then it checks if there is a bad state reachable in one transition.
 Finally, it generates a formula \Sup{I}{exp} specifying an expanded set of initial states that satisfies \impl{I}{\Sup{I}{exp}} and \impl{\Sup{I}{exp}}{P} (line 4).
 Here $I$ is the initial set of states and $P$ is the property to be proved.
 A straightforward way to generate \Sup{I}{exp} is to simply set it to $P$.